Denmark national football team: The Møller Nielsen fairytale: 1992 European Championship

 Denmark began Euro 1992 qualification with a home victory against the Faroe Islands, and followed up with an away draw against Northern Ireland and a 2–0 home loss against Yugoslavia.
 Brothers Michael Laudrup and Brian Laudrup opted to quit the national team in November 1990.
 When Nielsen subsequently decided to dismiss quality players such as Jan Mølby and Jan Heintze from the squad due to disciplinary problems, several newspapers began demanding that Nielsen step down as head coach.
 Despite this, Denmark won the rest of their five matches in the qualification group, including a 2–1 away win against Yugoslavia.
 This was not enough to qualify, as the team still had to settle for second place in the group, behind Yugoslavia.

-Due to international sanctions resulting from the Yugoslav wars, UEFA announced on 31 May 1992 – only 10 days before the competition – that Yugoslavia was excluded from the competition and their place given to Denmark, who finished as the second-placed team in its qualifying group and ironically the best runner-up across all groups.
+Due to international sanctions resulting from the Yugoslav wars, UEFA announced on 31 May 1992 – only 10 days before the competition – that Yugoslavia was excluded from the competition and their place given to Denmark, who finished as the second-placed team in its qualifying group.

 Contrary to popular belief, the team did not enter the tournament completely unprepared, after having rallied home from seaside vacations.
 The majority of players had been assembled to play a friendly match against the CIS when Denmark officially received Yugoslavia's spot.
 Relying heavily on goalkeeper Peter Schmeichel and his defense, as well as creative spark Brian Laudrup – having decided to make a comeback for the national team in April 1992 – the Danish team created one of the biggest surprises in the event's history, as they went on to win the European Championship trophy under head coach Nielsen's defensive playing style.
 Advancing from the group stage ahead of England and France, Denmark defeated the Netherlands – the defending Euro 1988 champions – on penalties in the semi-final.
 Later, in the final, Denmark won 2–0 win against reigning World Cup champions Germany, ensuring Denmark its first international trophy.